ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialRotation.md

    1. overview

-    - This function calculates the axial rotation of the center orbit.
+    - This function calculates the axial rotation of the central object.

    2. inputs and outputs

     - Input
-       - Greenwich Mean Sidereal Time (GMST)
+       - Greenwich Apparent Sidereal Time (GAST)

     - Output
        - the DCM of axial rotation ($`\bf{R}`$)